NeoSOFT-Technologies/rest-dot-net-core/README.md

 ### WebUI

-This layer is a single page application based on Angular 10 and ASP.NET Core 5.
+This layer is a single page application based on  Angular/React and ASP.NET Core 3.1.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

 ## License